canro91/canro91.github.io/_posts/2021-04-12-UnitTestNamingConventions.md

 This naming convention uses sentences in plain English too.
 In this case, class names will act as the subject of our sentences and method names as the verb and the complement.
 We write units of work or entry points in class names and expected results in method names.

 Also, we can split different scenarios in separate classes.
-We add the scenarios in class names with the work `Given` followed by the scenario under test.
+We add the scenarios in class names with the keyword `Given` followed by the scenario under test.

 For our `Remove()` method, we can name our test class `RemoveGivenASubstring` and our test methods `RemovesOnlyASubstring` and `RemovesSubstringFromTheEnd`.